QuanNguyen712/Automate-PivotTable/README.md

 The renowned Pandas DataFrame also meets the ‘MemoryError’ in loading this data size; Thus, the Vaex library is apply to tackle this shortcoming.

+Download the attached [SPFlabels.xlsx file](https://github.com/QuanNguyen712/Automate-PivotTable/raw/main/SPFlabels.xlsx) before running the code as some fixed mapping labels are stored in this file.

 **How does it work?**

 The goal is to come up with (1) a xlsx. file containing all required metric tables to fit in charts/ tables in the given report template.
 Moreover, tables are stored in worksheets which are equivalent to the respective slides in the template (2).